Saktao2/Files-dist/README.md

 ### Aditional to "protect your code"

-1. insert this script tag in your html file before of the end of the </body> tag
+1. insert this script tag in your html file before of the end of the body tag
    ```bash
            document.addEventListener('contextmenu', function (e) {
             e.preventDefault();